 At Netflix, they use a bottom-up approach to get buy-in.
 Because accessibility is a passion of many of the employees there, they got together and actually brought it up to the higher-ups.

 Education is a powerful tool.
 If more people at your organization realize the benefits and importance of closed captioning, more people will work to create a budget to help execute it.

 2. Demonstrate the ROI

-Step two is to demonstrate the ROI of captioning.
+Step two is to demonstrate the ROI of closed captioning.

 Google ranking bots can’t watch videos, that’s why you need captions to tell them what your content is about.

 PLYMedia, an ad-tech and online marketing company, saw a 40% increase in views after adding closed captions to their videos.

 Closed captions are crucial for improving your SEO and they help your videos stand out among the clutter.